Zidan1146/Zidan1146/README.md

 ## What am I aiming for in the future?

 Answer: Completing Grotesque's Project (A "Plants vs. Zombies 2: It's about time" fanmade mod created by me and bunch of internet "friends"), while also tries to constantly learning about newest tech stuffs.
 And of course!
 Getting a job, specifically Backend Developement...
 Because it challenges me into thinking about how to ensure a safely of an API and implement unique system!
-Also, wished to make pvz2 modding sceme easier than ever!
+Also, wished to make pvz2 modding scene easier than ever!

 ## Here's some motivational quotes